If you're involved in an incident that you consider was due to a highway fault you may be able to claim compensation.

 Our claims handlers will contact you within 90 days to inform you if your claim has been accepted or not.

-They won't comment upon liability until they have received a written report detailing our full investigation of your claim.
+Our claims handlers won't comment upon liability until they have received a written report detailing our full investigation of your claim.

 If you wish to make a claim caused by a highway defect on a trunk road, phone the Highways England Information Line on 0300 123 5000.
 Trunk roads aren't managed by Suffolk Highways.